mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * If not populating the `path` field: Set the `path` field in the Commit to the null optional.
 Define `commit_secret` as the all-zero vector of the same length as a `path_secret` value would be.

-* Generate a new KeyPackage for the Committer's own leaf, with a `parent_hash` extension.
-Store it in the ratchet tree and assign it to the `key_package` field in the Commit object.

 * If one or more PreSharedKey proposals are part of the commit, derive the `psk_secret` as specified in {{pre-shared-keys}}, where the order of PSKs in the derivation